Tenured faculty earn Professional Development Units (PDUs) for engaging in professional development and growth activities.

 At the beginning of the academic year, revisit your TEP.
 Select PDU earning activities that will help you to meet the outcomes outlined in your TEP.

-To receive credit for PDU generating activity, you must usually provide supporting documentation.
-This documentation might be a conference agenda, a transcript, a time log, a calendar, or a written report.
-Please see the PDU form to decide which documentation is appropriate for your activity.
+To receive credit for PDU generating activity, you must provide supporting documentation.
+This documentation might be a conference agenda, a transcript, a time log, a calendar, a written report, or even an email from your dean with required pre-approval.
+Please see the PDU form to decide which documentation is required for your activity.

-Submit your completed PDU form and supporting documentation to your dean (professional/technical faculty should submit forms to Janis Wright).
+Submit your completed PDU form and supporting documentation to your dean.

 Documentation for PDU's must be submitted within one year of the completion of the activity.
 PDU documentation submitted after the first day of summer quarter will be evaluated for the following academic year.